imitablerabbit/document-to-tts/README.md

 # document-to-tts

 This is a simple script that converts a document file to a series of wav files using Coqui TTS.
-The split-text.py script can be used to split a document into paragraphs and sentences.
-The document-to-tts.py script can then be used to convert a document into a series of wav files.
+The `split-document.sh` script can be used to split a document into paragraphs and sentences.
+The `split-txt-to-tts.py` script can then be used to convert a document into a series of wav files.
 You can grep over the folder of split text files to find the sentence you want to listen to as the wav filenames are the same.

 ## Usage